sblask-webextensions/webextension-skip-redirect/README.md

 which redirects should be skipped need to be added to the skip-urls-list manually.

-Some websites use multiple url parameters like this:
+Some websites use multiple URL parameters like this:

 `www.example.com/page-we-want-to-skip?first=www.want-to-go-here.com&second=www.do-not-care-about-this-url.com`